Whipholt in Cass County, Minnesota — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Minnesota Historical Society marker series.

 Location.
 47° 3.005′ N, 94° 21.426′ W. Marker is in Whipholt, Minnesota, in Cass County.
-Marker is on Minnesota Route 200 0.3 miles east of County Route 165, on the left when traveling east.
-Click for map.
+Marker is on State Highway 200 0.3 miles east of County Route 165, on the left when traveling east.
+Touch for map.
 Located at a roadside stop on Whipholt Beach Road (Maple Leaf Drive) on the north side of Minnesota Hwy 200.
 Marker is in this post office area: Walker MN 56484, United States of America.

 More about this marker.
-The marker is a large and well-weathered metal plaque atop a stonework pedistal.
+The marker is a large and well-weathered metal plaque atop a stonework pedestal.
 It overlooks Leech Lake to the north.

 Also see . . .

-1. The Battle of Sugar Point.
-The very last battle of the Indian Wars.
-(Submitted on September 26, 2012, by Cosmos Mariner of Cape Canaveral, Florida.)
+1. Battle of Sugar Point.
+The Battle of Sugar Point, or the Battle of Leech Lake, was fought on October 5, 1898 between (Submitted on October 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Categories. • Native Americans • Wars, US Indian •

 Credits.
-This page originally submitted on , by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 674 times since then and 9 times this year.
-Photos: 1, 2. submitted on , by Cosmos Mariner of Cape Canaveral, Florida. • Bernard Fisher was the editor who published this page.
-This page was last revised on June 16, 2016.
+This page was last revised on October 16, 2018.
+This page originally submitted on September 26, 2012, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 929 times since then and 85 times this year.
+Last updated on October 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+Photos: 1, 2. submitted on September 26, 2012, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.